How to Become a Nutrisystem Portion ProArticle posted in: Nutrisystem

 For Extra servings, which are often measured in teaspoons or tablespoons, visualize this: one dice is the rough equivalent of one teaspoon and a poker chip is about one tablespoon.

 Still not feeling confident about perfecting portion sizes?
-Give one of our counselors a call at 1-800-585-5483—they’re standing by to help!
+Give one of our Weight Loss Coaches a call at 1-800-585-5483—they’re standing by to help!